-One night, I was finishing up a pair of pork chops on the grill, and a hot dog for the Kid.
-I pulled the dog, chops, and potatoes off the grill and brought them to the table.
+One night, I was finishing up a pair of pork chops on the grill, and a hot dog for the Rookie .
+I pulled the hot dog, chops, and potatoes off the grill and brought them to the table.
 I served up our delicious meal.
 I made one slight change to my grilling method,which I’m still perfecting before making it public, and our pork chops were excellent.
-The Kid was chowing down on some strawberries and some graham crackers.
+The Rookie was chowing down on some strawberries and some graham crackers.

 I felt awful.
 I tried to explain that a hot dog is not an actual dog but to no avail.
 Seeing the look on his face and knowing that he was thinking, “What are you going to do to Anna dad?”

-After making an exception of not taking one bite of everything on your plate, we let him down to play.
+After deciding that we could break the rules this once, I chose to not let him finish his meal and we let him down to play.
 I went to clean up the table, but left the hot dog in question on the table.
 Part of me was wondering if he would forget the entire conversation and come back hungry.

 This was one of those teachable moments for a father and son.
 While it might be difficult for a 2-and-half year old’s mind to comprehend that a hot dog is not actually made up of hot dogs, it was probably the first time that he realized that what he eats, sometimes was once a living breathing thing.
 For me, I found out that I should never EVER compare something we are about to eat to be or was a living breathing thing.
 You live and learn!